isomerpages/moh-upec/_our-work/Community Responsiveness/FAQs on CPR and AED.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p><strong>A: </strong>If you can, quickly move the person to a firm surface
-(e.g. the floor) to give CPR.</p>
-<p>Make sure you support the head and neck as you move the person.
-If you
-are alone and can’t move the person, try to find something flat and firm (like a piece of board).
+(e.g. the floor) to give CPR.
+Make sure you support the head and neck as you move the person.
+If you are alone and can’t move the person, try to find something flat and firm (like a piece of board).
 Slide it under the person's back to provide a firm surface.</p>
 </div>
 </details>
 <details class="isomer-details">